dvirberlo/game/README.md

 Thanks you MDN for [this helpfull guide](https://developer.mozilla.org/en-US/docs/Learn/Server-side/Express_Nodejs)!
 ## Contributing
-Please fill free to contribute this project!
+Please feel free to contribute this project!

 Look at [CONTRIBUTING.md](CONTRIBUTING.md) for more details, or [create an issue](https://github.com/dvirberlo/game/issues).